 87.0 Oberg Mountain from Onion River Road/Forest Road 336.
 This is the most popular fall hiking destination on the North Shore.

 It's two miles up to the parking area for the two-mile Oberg Mountain hiking loop, where frequent overlooks give hikers views of the lake and inland maple forest.

 From the other side of the parking area, the Superior Hiking Trail leads to Leveaux Mountain, where you'll also have great views of maple forest.

 90.1 Lutsen Mountains.
 Take the gondola up Moose Mountain, then hike three miles down to the gorge of the Poplar River.
 It's all maple forest.

-110.0 Grand Marais.
+110.0 Hills over Grand Marais.
 Six miles north of town on the Gunflint Trail, or County Road 12, turn east at Maple Hill onto County Road 60.
 Take it to County Road 14, on which you can head south to Minnesota 61 or continue east until it meets Minnesota 61 three miles short of C.R.
 Magney State Park.

 134.0 Rengo Road near Grand Portage.
 North Shore photographers love this narrow gravel road near the Canadian border.
 It's covered by a canopy of maples, and moose sightings are frequent.

 Most of it is in the Grand Portage Band of Chippewa reservation.